burntsouup/JavaScript/3 - Errors.md

 ## Error Handling

-*refer to Monster Killer app within the [Control Structures folder](/ControlStructures/monsterKiller/)
+:pushpin: refer to Monster Killer app within the [Control Structures folder](/ControlStructures/monsterKiller/)

 - Yes, we can use debugging tools to understand and fix logical errors, however, some errors cannot be avoided.
 For example: